codurance/site/_posts/2017-04-13-a-matter-of-perception-and-concept.md

 I've come to ponder the possibility that this perception may perhaps just be an excuse, a cop-out.
 I read somewhere recently "You are one in seven billion—your progress is not meant for you alone."
 So, I started going down a different train of thought.
 Why not embrace the opportunities of the digital era?
 Share a bit about me, my perceptions and my personal experiences.
 Another way of looking at it, is that there are seven billion different perspectives on the human experience.
 It's an extraordinary thought.

-Back to my topic of context, I want to share my appreciation for Domain Driven Development with my focus mainly on the value of establishing and using an "ubiquitous language".
+Back to my topic of context, I want to share my appreciation for Domain Driven Design with my focus mainly on the value of establishing and using an "ubiquitous language".
 This supports a significant part of DDD's strategic design and the "Bounded Context" pattern.

 It's addressing an age old problem of communicating concepts and ensuring a shared understanding of it.
 I've often wondered secretly by myself after walking out of a meeting room if everyone leaving the door have the exact same understanding of what exactly has been agreed upon.
 What are the odds?